-Review of documentation and discussion with the lead dental nurse evidenced that:
+Review of documentation and discussion with Mr Cassidy and staff evidenced that:

-- The prevention and management of blood-borne virus exposure is included in the staff induction programme, - Staff training has been provided for clinical staff, and - Records are retained regarding the Hepatitis B immunisation status of clinical staff.
+- the prevention and management of blood-borne virus exposure is included in the staff induction programme; - staff training has been provided for clinical staff; - all recently appointed staff have received an occupational health check; and - records are retained regarding the Hepatitis B immunisation status of clinical staff.

-Discussion with the lead dental nurse confirmed that staff are aware of the policies and procedures in place for the prevention and management of blood-borne virus exposure.
+Discussion with staff confirmed that staff are aware of the policies and procedures in place for the prevention and management of blood-borne virus exposure.

-Observations made and discussion with the lead dental nurse evidenced that sharps are appropriately handled.
-Sharps boxes are wall mounted, appropriately used, signed and dated on assembly and final closure.
+Observations made and discussion with staff evidenced that sharps are appropriately handled.
+Sharps boxes are positioned to restrict unauthorised access, appropriately used, signed and dated on assembly and final closure.
 Used sharps boxes are locked with the integral lock and stored ready for collection away from public access.

-Discussion with the lead dental nurse and review of documentation evidenced that arrangements are in place for the management of a sharps injury, including needle stick injury.
-The lead dental nurse confirmed that staff are aware of the actions to be taken in the event of a sharps injury.
+Discussion with staff and review of documentation evidenced that arrangements are in place for the management of a sharps injury, including needle stick injury.
+Staff are aware of the actions to be taken in the event of a sharps injury.